 The delineation of the floodplain limits can change.
 If a developer wishes to alter and/or fill a portion of the floodplain, they must prepare a Flood Study showing no adverse effects or substantial changes in the water surface elevation.
 This flood study, along with a detailed application, may be submitted to FEMA to be considered for a Letter of Map Revisions (LOMR).
 If approved, the LOMR serves as an official revision to the FIRM.
 Individual property owners may also contest the floodplain designation for their property by submitting information to FEMA for a Letter of Map Amendment (LOMA).

-Many Letters of Map Change may be obtained online from the FEMA Flood Map Store.
+Many Letters of Map Change may be obtained online from the Flood Map Service Center web page.